qaptoR/Commando/README.md

 ## Features

-- Dedicated 'Commando Palette'.
+- equip dedicated 'Commando Palette'.
 One command to rule them all!
+- use vim numeric prefix buffer as iteration count
+- set default iteration delay and optional perinvocation delay override
 - optional continue iteration prompts
 - instant breakout from iteration with \<Ctrl + c\>
-- SEE the vim keyBuffer (or optionally only numeric prefix buffer) in the status bar!
+- SEE the vim keyBuffer (and optionally limit numeric prefix buffer) in the status bar!

 # Commando Palette

-Nearly identical in operation to the normal command palette, with a secret:
+Nearly identical in operation to the normal command palette, with a secret weapon:

 When Obsidian is in Vim Mode, the Commando Palette can use the vim numeric prefix buffer as the command iteration count.